garrettkatz/nvm/README.md

 ```

 The `orthogonal=True` flag uses orthogonal activity patterns to represent symbols, which greatly reduces the size requirements.
-Now we can assemble the program into the instance, and load it so that it is ready to be executed.
+Now we can assemble the program into the NVM instance, and load it so that it is ready to be executed.
 When loading we can also specify initial activity for each register when execution begins.

 ```
 >>> my_nvm.assemble(programs)